Buying a Hydrogen Vehicle

 Selecting a Hydrogen Vehicle

 If you’re in California and your regular driving routines run close to hydrogen filling stations, then a hydrogen vehicle might indeed fit your needs.
-Currently, two hydrogen-powered vehicles are available to the general public: the Toyota Mirai and Hyundai Nexo.
+Currently, three hydrogen-powered vehicles are available to the general public: the Toyota Mirai, Hyundai Nexo, and the new Honda CR-V Fuel Cell Electric Vehicle (FCEV).

 The Mirai, now in its second generation, is a sleek luxury sedan with an EPA-estimated 400 miles of range in XLE trim, a spacious interior, and a responsive, smooth-riding rear-wheel drive chassis.
 Semi-autonomous driving features include advanced drive and advanced park; in addition to radar-operated cruise control, lane departure alert with steering assist, and pre-collision system with pedestrian detection.
 Starting price is $49,500, though the high-end Limited trim is $66,000.